zcessmi/COMP310P_GroupK/README.md

 # COMP310P_GroupK
 Coursework
 My name is Suleiman Mirvais and I am in Group K.
-My name is Hussin Ubaide and I am in Group N
+My name is Hussin Ubaide and I am in Group N.